Icinga/icingaweb2/doc/05-Authentication.md

 icingacli module enable mypasswordpolicy
 ```

-The custom policy will now appear in **Configuration > Application > General** under Password Policy.
+The custom policy will now appear in **Configuration > Application > Security** under Password Policy.

 ## Groups <a id="authentication-configuration-groups"></a>